S3-working-group/s3-practical-guide/content/src/appendix/example-domain-description.md

 ## Key Responsibilities

-**Develop and implement a data-driven marketing strategy that targets customer segments more effectively**, to increase market share.– Increasing competition and evolving customer preferences are currently leading to a loss of market share.
+**Develop and implement a data-driven marketing strategy that targets customer segments more effectively**, to increase market share. —  Increasing competition and evolving customer preferences are currently leading to a loss of market share.

 **Manage the marketing budget efficiently**, to maximize ROI across all campaigns.

 **Monitor and analyze market trends**, to adjust marketing strategies proactively and maintain competitive advantage.
 The fast pace of change in consumer behavior and market dynamics is rendering current marketing strategies ineffective.

-**Execute and refine digital marketing campaigns**, to improve engagement and reduce customer acquisition costs. – With digital ad spend increasing without proportional gains in engagement and acquisition, current strategies are leading to diminishing returns.
+**Execute and refine digital marketing campaigns**, to improve engagement and reduce customer acquisition costs. — With digital ad spend increasing without proportional gains in engagement and acquisition, current strategies are leading to diminishing returns.

-**Foster brand partnerships and collaborations**, to extend market reach and brand recognition.– As brand visibility plateaus, the company is experiencing stagnation in market growth.
+**Foster brand partnerships and collaborations**, to extend market reach and brand recognition. —  As brand visibility plateaus, the company is experiencing stagnation in market growth.

 **Oversee the production of all marketing materials**, to ensure brand consistency and message clarity across all media.